imkoi/VoxCake/README.md

     }
 }
 ```
+4. Attach needed components to script.
 4. Set map width to 512, height to 64, depth to 512.
-5. Press play button
+5. Press play button!
 ## Load model
 To load model in format .vox(for example) you should:
-1. Put model into StreamingAssets folder
+1. Put model into StreamingAssets folder.
-2. Make GameObject with MeshFiler and MeshRenderer components and attach this script (and attach needed components to script)
+2. Make GameObject with MeshFiler and MeshRenderer components and attach this script:
 ```csharp
 using VoxCake;
 using UnityEngine;